Overview

 * External tools and MCP server integrations used during development

-Dev Machine Guard runs on both **macOS** and **Windows** developer endpoints.
+Dev Machine Guard runs on macOS, Windows, and Linux developer endpoints.

 Dev Machine Guard extends your existing MDM by addressing the developer-specific attack surface.
 It provides the visibility and controls needed to detect risky tooling, untrusted dependencies, and malicious integrations before they become a supply chain incident.